NDLANO/moodle-local_h5pcaretaker/README.md

 The plugin will also add an `H5P Caretaker` menu item to the toolbar of a course.

 ## Privacy
 Please note that the uploaded H5P file will be removed immediately after analyzing it.
-It will not be stored permanently or used for any thing else.
+It will not be stored permanently or used for anything else.
 Please also note that the plugin will fetch the H5P accessibility reports from https://studio.libretexts.org/help/h5p-accessibility-guide and display those inside the report if appropriate.
 No personal information is shared in that process.

 ## License